 The Houston Zoo is located in the Museum District at Hermann Park.
 The only day the Houston Zoo is closed is on Christmas Day.
 Between March 11 and November 4, hours of operation are from 9 a.m. to 7 p.m.
 From November 5 to March 10, hours of operation are from 9 a.m. to 6 p.m.

 Admission for children under two are free.
-Children 2-11 are $13.
-Adults 12-64 are $17.
-Seniors 65 and older are $10.50.
-Members of the Houston Zoo receive free admission.
+Children 2-11 are $14.
+Adults 12-64 are $18.
+Seniors 65 and older are $11.50.
 Admission to the Houston Zoo is free for active members of the military and their families.
 The Houston Zoo offers free admission on the first Tuesday of every month beginning at 2 p.m. until closing.
+Members of the Houston Zoo receive free admission to the permanent exhibits year round, and discounted tickets for Zoo Lights.

 Special or temporary exhibits are $3.95.
 Visitors can also purchase an All Day Pass, which includes admission to the zoo and unlimited walks through special exhibits for $19.95.
 You can purchase tickets online by going to the zoo's website.